Tree, Poison Flat, Carson Iceberg Lake Tahoe to Mount Whitney: Your Backpacking Guide to the High Sierras Yellow Flower

 I tarried a bit after they departed, and shortly Pat and Jan came around the corner, also hiking back towards Echo Summit.
 They were also ready for a break, so I kicked it longer and enjoyed their company.

 Being able to stop and enjoy the company of other backpackers and hikers is an important reason to pack the proper amount of food.
-If you are always running short, you will have little time to explore the personality of each region you pass through, nor of the other people out there.

-Pat had a real nice insulation/shell layer that combined attributes of both.
 He really liked it a lot, so I thought I's mention it.
 It is a new piece of technical clothing from "arctech" It was a fine, light, insulating shell layer.
 Though it did not have a hood, it's breathable insulating qualities made it a fine candidate to replace my fleece coat layer, if I ever get rich.

 Check out the gear section.